 To incorporate data effectively into your company’s marketing strategy, it’s important to understand that data in marketing essentially implies that the disciplines of management, marketing and IT need to be aligned with one another.
-This requires a strong organisational will, and top-down directives won’t be of much help.
+This requires a strong organizational will, and top-down directives won’t be of much help.

-Data-driven marketing enables companies to engage their users through multiple channels, and offer targeted and personalized messages.
-The end result?
-Better brand recall and enhanced brand perception, in turn resulting in improved sales figures.
-Data-driven marketing can also aid in achieving superior customer experience and support through real-time responses, and even for occasionally wowing your customers by predicting what they might be looking for.
+Strategic data driven marketing enables companies to engage their users through multiple channels, and offer targeted and personalized messages.
+The result?
+Better brand recall and enhanced brand perception.This in turn resulting in improved sales figures.
+Data-driven marketing can also aid in achieving superior customer experience and support through real-time responses; even for occasionally wowing your customers by predicting what they might be looking for.

 Digital data provides useful insights into the customers’ buying journey.
-Starting from generation of interest to evaluation of alternatives, selection and the final purchase.
+Starting from generation of interest to evaluation of alternatives, selection, and the final purchase; there are data points everywhere.
 This knowledge can help marketers in ironing out any hiccups on the way to a customer’s purchase decision.
-It also tells them when the customer is most vulnerable to be influenced – which can be used in inciting them into making a purchase through the right offer, delivered via the right communication channel.
-Here’s how to make the right use of data for marketing:
+It also tells them when the customer is most vulnerable to be influenced.
+Translate this into, how to incite them into purchasing the right offer, deliver via which communication channel.
+Here’s how to make the right use of data for marketing.

-1. Break data silos:
+1. Break Data Silos

-2. Leverage the data:
+2. Leverage the Data

-3. Make data actionable:
+3. Make Data Actionable

 There’s no point in having a lot of data, but still being clueless as to how you can turn it into revenues.
-Data in real time is the answer: what if you could send a mail to a shopper who just abandoned their cart, making her an irresistible offer?
+Data in real-time is the answer.
+What if you could send a mail to a shopper who just abandoned their cart, making her an irresistible offer?
 Imagine doing that for every visitor who couldn’t finish the purchase process!

 Got something to add?
 Please share it with us in the comments below.